Star Saga (play-by-mail game)

-Star Saga (also Star-Saga or Starsaga) is a open-ended, mixed-moderated, science fiction, play-by-mail (PBM) game.
+Star Saga (also Star-Saga or Starsaga) is an open-ended, mixed-moderated, science fiction, play-by-mail (PBM) game.
 Infinite Odysseys published the game beginning in 1987, further improving the game over the next year.
 Star Saga was influenced by Traveller and Advanced Dungeons & Dragons, and was comparable to Starmaster.
 Players custom designed a home world with alien race.
 Players then had significant latitude to explore, colonize, wage war, and role-play in various ways in the game's sizable 3-dimensional map.
 The game received generally positive reviews in various gamer magazines in the 1980s and 1990s.

 History and development

 Star Saga was an open-ended, space-based PBM game published by Infinite Odysseys of Hickory, North Carolina.
 The game launched in 1987.
 The game was mixed-moderated.
 Reviewer Stephen Marte thought the game generally similar to Starmaster.
 According to owner Brian Kinkopf, Star Saga drew mainly from Traveller and Advanced Dungeons & Dragons.
 Over nine months from 1987 to 1988, the publisher updated the game based on player feedback with two new rules editions and numerous other changes.
 Marte stated that, "Along the way, the game has incorporated enough nifty frills to make SS stand proudly among the premiere science fiction PBM's on the market".
 By mid-1988, there were 150 active players.